FDA approves first cannabis-based drug

 Epidiolex was recommended for approval by an advisory committee in April, and the agency had until this week to make a decision.

-The twice-daily oral solution is approved for use in patients 2 and older to treat two types of epileptic seizures: Dravet syndrome, a rare genetic dysfunction of the brain that begins in the first year of life, and Lennox-Gastaut syndrome, a form of epilepsy with multiple types of seizures that begin in early childhood, usually between 3 and 5.
+The twice-daily oral solution is approved for use in patients 2 and older to treat two types of epileptic syndromes: Dravet syndrome, a rare genetic dysfunction of the brain that begins in the first year of life, and Lennox-Gastaut syndrome, a form of epilepsy with multiple types of seizures that begin in early childhood, usually between 3 and 5.

 "This is an important medical advance," FDA Commissioner Dr. Scott Gottlieb said in a statement Monday.
 "Because of the adequate and well-controlled clinical studies that supported this approval, prescribers can have confidence in the drug's uniform strength and consistent delivery."